Christian2504/SqlBuilder/README.md

 # SqlBuilder

-A string free C# framework to execute database commands.
+A C# framework to create and execute database commands without using string literals.